bittu072/dog-clicker-ko/readme.md

 * In this application, seven Dogs are provided.
 You can click on any dog's name from left-side, and that will show dog's picture, name and number of clicks.
 Clicking on image of dog will increase the clickcount for that dog only.

 ### Instruction:
-* Clone this Repository and open index.html and in any browser
+* Clone this Repository and open index.html in any browser
 * Enjoy Dog Clicker application